OpenHack/openhack.github.com/newcastle_upon_tyne/index.markdown

 ### Info

-*For Designers and Developers.*
+*Designers and Developers*
-Work on your side-project.
+Work on your side-project
-Contribute to open source.
+Contribute to open source
 **Hack with your peers.**

 ### Next meetups